Carrooi/Node-Translator/README.md

 Node translator with plural forms support.
 Works also in browser.

+This package is compatible with [translator](https://packagist.org/packages/sakren/translator) for PHP.

 ## Changelog

 Changelog is in the bottom of this readme.